elemel/fungeoneer/chapters/octagram.md

 This dungeon contains wall tiles for turning diagonally (marked `{`, `(`, `)`, or `}` on the map), along with getters (marked `r`) and setters (marked `R`) for register R.

 Your facing direction can now also be diagonal: southeast, southwest, northwest, or northeast.
-As before, whenever you would step onto a wall tile, turn in place instead.
+As before, whenever you would step onto a wall tile, stay and turn instead.
 For a `{` tile, turn 135 degrees left.
 For a `(` tile, turn 45 degrees left.
 For a `)` tile, turn 45 degrees right.
 For a `}` tile, turn 135 degrees right.

 Whenever you step onto an `r` tile (getter), get your rotation as a number, then push that number onto the stack.
 For an `R` tile (setter), pop a number from the stack, then set your rotation to that number, changing your facing direction accordingly.